Privacy policy

 Who is responsible for data collection on this website?

 Data processing on this website is carried out by the website operator.
-You can find his contact details in the imprint of this website.
+You can find their contact details in the imprint of this website.

 How do we collect your data?

-On the one hand, your data is collected by you providing it to us.
-This may, for example, be data that you enter in a contact form.
+On the one hand, your data is collected when you provide it to us.
+This could, for example, be data that you enter into a contact form.

-Other data is collected automatically by our IT systems when you visit the website.
-This is mainly technical data (e.g. internet browser, operating system or time of page view).
+Other data is automatically collected by our IT systems when you visit the website.
+This is primarily technical data (e.g. internet browser, operating system or time of page access).
 This data is collected automatically as soon as you enter our website.

 What do we use your data for?

-Part of the data is collected in order to ensure error-free provision of the website.
-Other data may be used to analyse your user behaviour.
+Some of the data is collected to ensure that the website is provided error-free.
+Other data may be used to analyze your user behavior.

 What rights do you have regarding your data?

-You have the right to receive information free of charge at any time about the origin, recipient and purpose of your stored personal data.
-You also have the right to demand the correction, blocking or deletion of this data.
-You can contact us at any time at the address given in the imprint for this purpose and for further questions on the subject of data protection.
-Furthermore, you have the right to lodge a complaint with the competent supervisory authority.
+You have the right to receive information about the origin, recipient and purpose of your stored personal data free of charge at any time.
+You also have the right to request that this data be corrected, blocked or deleted.
+You can contact us at any time at the address given in the legal notice if you have any further questions about data protection.
+You also have the right to lodge a complaint with the responsible supervisory authority.

-When you visit our website, your surfing behaviour may be statistically analysed.
-This is done primarily with cookies and so-called analysis programs.
-The analysis of your surfing behaviour is usually anonymous; the surfing behaviour cannot be traced back to you.
+When you visit our website, your surfing behavior can be statistically evaluated.
+This happens primarily with cookies and with so-called analysis programs.
+The analysis of your surfing behavior is usually anonymous; surfing behavior cannot be traced back to you.
 You can object to this analysis or prevent it by not using certain tools.
-You will find detailed information on this in the following data protection declaration.
+You can find detailed information about this in the following data protection declaration.

 You can object to this analysis.
-We will inform you about the possibilities of objection in this data protection declaration.
+We will inform you about the objection options in this data protection declaration.

-When you use this website, various personal data are collected.
-Personal data is data by which you can be personally identified.
-This Privacy Policy explains what information we collect and how we use it.
-It also explains how and for what purpose this is done.
+When you use this website, various personal data is collected.
+Personal data is data that can be used to personally identify you.
+This data protection declaration explains what data we collect and what we use it for.
+It also explains how and for what purpose this happens.

-We would like to point out that data transmission on the Internet (e.g. when communicating by e-mail) can have security gaps.
-Complete protection of data against access by third parties is not possible.
+We would like to point out that data transmission over the Internet (e.g. when communicating via email) can have security gaps.
+Complete protection of data from access by third parties is not possible.

-The responsible party for data processing on this website is:
+The responsible body for data processing on this website is:

 Print4Taste GmbH